Ending Homelessness in Toronto

-In Toronto, there are nearly 10,000 people who are homeless on any given night.
+In Toronto, there are over 10,000 people who are homeless on any given night.
 A number that has practically doubled in the last few years.
 Over 300,000 households are on the waitlist for affordable housing, underscoring the widespread lack of housing stability.

 - 684 clients received Housing Access & Support Services with 108 securing permanent housing

 - 13,300 people supported at the 24-hour Respite with 4,206 referrals made